Thinking of getting tablets for your school? Then there are a number of factors to take into account.

 TeacherCPD.ie: Free term time online courses for teachers to up-skill.

-6. Apps When planning to purchase tablets, it is vital to remember that on top of the cost of the devices themselves, the charging trolley and the protective cover, that the cost of apps also needs to be factored in.
+6. Apps and Subscriptions When planning to purchase tablets, it is vital to remember that on top of the cost of the devices themselves, the charging trolley and the protective cover, that the cost of apps also needs to be factored in.
 While there are thousands of apps available for free on the various app stores, many of the more useful apps do come at a cost and this can be anything from €0.79 up to €100 depending on the app.
 It is worth including the purchasing of apps when budgeting for your devices.
+Trial a free version of an app before purchasing multiple copies.
 The easiest way to put apps on your devices is by using an MDM (see above).
+Many schools also opt to use mainly tablet friendly websites as opposed to loading lots of different apps onto their devices.
+Visit the menu at the top of the screen for suggestions for apps.

 7. AUP When new devices are introduced to the classroom, your school AUP (Acceptable Use Policy) should reflect this to ensure that students and teachers use the devices appropriately.
 Remember also that it is important to ensure that you get parental consent for taking photos of students and for storing students work on an online platform.
 You can create an AUP on Webwise.ie.

 8. Funding Funding has been made available to schools for digital technologies over the past few years under the Digital Strategy for Schools 2015-2020.
-The most recent circular regarding funding is circular 18/2019.
+Circular 0060/2021 was released in Dec 2021 in relation to funding to address the digital divide in terms of educational disadvantage and is payable to eligible schools in the Republic of Ireland.
+This grant has already been paid to eligible schools.
+It is intended to fund devices, apps, website subscriptions and other digital resources which can help to address learners at risk of educational disadvantage in DEIS and non-DEIS schools.
 This circular also says that schools are expected to have a Digital Learning Plan.
 More information on Digital Learning Planning can be found on DLplanning.ie.